-- Briefing Order.
-In a fairly unprecedented order issued February 18, 2021,137 the FERC, expressing concerns regarding operation of the project, established briefing on the following matters: - In light of the concerns expressed regarding public safety, is it consistent with the FERC's responsibilities under the NGA to allow the Weymouth Compressor Station to enter and remain in service? - Should the Commission reconsider the current operation of the Weymouth Compressor Station in light of any changed circumstances since the project was authorized?
-For example, are there changes in the Weymouth Compressor Station's projected air emissions impacts or public safety impacts the Commission should consider?
-We encourage parties to address how any such changes affect the surrounding communities, including environmental justice communities. - Are there any additional mitigation measures the Commission should impose in response to air emissions or public safety concerns? - What would the consequences be if the Commission were to stay or reverse the Authorization Order? - Requests for rehearing of the Briefing Order were filed by Algonquin, NGSA and Center for Liquefied Natural Gas, and by America and Energy Infrastructure Council.
+- Are there any additional mitigation measures the Commission should impose in response to air emissions or public safety concerns? - What would the consequences be if the Commission were to stay or reverse the Authorization Order? - Requests for rehearing of the Briefing Order were filed by Algonquin, NGSA and Center for Liquefied Natural Gas, and by America and Energy Infrastructure Council.
 Cheniere Energy submitted comments in support of the requests for rehearing.
 On April 19, 2021, the FERC issued a "Notice of Denial of Rehearings by Operation of Law and Providing for Further Consideration".
-138 The Notice confirmed that the 60-day period during which a petition for review of its Briefing Order can be filed with an appropriate federal court was triggered when the FERC did not act on the requests for rehearing of the Briefing Order.
+The Notice confirmed that the 60-day period during which a petition for review of its Briefing Order can be filed with an appropriate federal court was triggered when the FERC did not act on the requests for rehearing of the Briefing Order.
 The Notice also indicated that the FERC would address, as is its right, the rehearing requests in a future order, and may modify or set aside its orders, in whole or in part, "in such manner as it shall deem proper."
-On May 19, the FERC issued that order, 139 dismissing the requests for rehearing of the Briefing Order, noting, over the objection of Commissioner Danly, that the Briefing Order was an exercise of the FERC's continuing oversight of the Project (meaning the claimed harms would be speculative and premature) and Algonquin and Trade Associations will have an opportunity to submit, if they choose, in requests for rehearing of any final decision by the Commission in this proceeding.
+On May 19, the FERC issued that order, 159 dismissing the requests for rehearing of the Briefing Order, noting, over the objection of Commissioner Danly, that the Briefing Order was an exercise of the FERC's continuing oversight of the Project (meaning the claimed harms would be speculative and premature) and Algonquin and Trade Associations will have an opportunity to submit, if they choose, in requests for rehearing of any final decision by the Commission in this proceeding.
 Algonquin petitioned the DC Circuit for review of the Briefing Order and the notice of denial by operation of law on May 3, 2021 (see Section XVI below). - Requests for rehearing of the May 19 Order were filed by Algonquin and INGAA.
-Algonquin also petitioned the DC Circuit for review of the Briefing Order, April 19 Notice of Denial of Rehearings by Operation of Law, and the May 19 Order. - Initial briefs in response to the Briefing Order were due April 5, 2021.
-Nearly 50 sets of initial briefs and comments were filed.
-Reply briefs were due on or before May 5, 2021; 12 sets of reply briefs were filed.
-Algonquin answered those reply briefs on May 14. - The FERC noted that the facilities placed in service pursuant to the Authorization Order may remain in service while it considers the issues set for briefing.
+On July 16, 2021, the FERC issued a Notice of Denial of Rehearings by Operation of Law of the requests for rehearing of the May 19 Order. - Algonquin also petitioned the DC Circuit for review of the Briefing Order, April 19 Notice of Denial of Rehearings by Operation of Law, and the May 19 Order.
+160 - This matter is before the DC Circuit (see Section XVI below).